XilerNet/dns/README.md

 Implementing DNSSEC (Domain Name System Security Extensions) is a crucial step to enhance the security of our decentralized DNS network.
 This feature will enable the validation of DNS responses and allow public nodes to join the network securely.

+#### 4. DNS records chain check

+Check if the dns record its provided chain inscription id is valid.
+If not ignore record.

 ## Contributing

 We welcome contributions from the open-source community to help us improve Xiler DDNS.